 The trading price of our common stock has been and may continue to be subject to wide fluctuations.
-During the quarter ended March 31 2006, the closing sale prices of our common stock on the Nasdaq ranged from \$30.07 to \$43.42 per share and the closing sale price on May 2, 2006 was \$31.85 per share.
-Our stock price may fluctuate in response to a number of events and factors, such as quarterly variations in operating results; announcements of technological innovations or new services and media properties by us or our competitors; changes in financial estimates and recommendations by securities analysts; the operating and stock price performance of other companies that investors may deem comparable to us; the operating performance of companies in which we have an equity investment, including Yahoo!
-Japan and Alibaba; the stock price of companies in which we have an equity investment, including Yahoo!
+During the quarter ended September 30, 2006, the closing sale prices of our common stock on the Nasdaq ranged from \$24.65 to \$33.38 per share and the closing sale price on October 31, 2006 was \$26.34 per share.
+Our stock price may fluctuate in response to a number of events and factors, such as quarterly variations in operating results; announcements and implementations of technological innovations or new services, upgrades and media properties by us or our competitors; changes in financial estimates and recommendations by securities analysts; the operating and stock price performance of other companies that investors may deem comparable to us; the operating performance of companies in which we have an equity investment, including Yahoo!
 Japan; and news reports relating to trends in our markets or general economic conditions.

 In addition, the stock market in general, and the market prices for Internet-related companies in particular, have experienced volatility that often has been unrelated to the operating performance of such companies.
 These broad market and industry fluctuations may adversely affect the price of our stock, regardless of our operating performance.
-Additionally, volatility or a lack of positive performance in our stock price may adversely affect our ability to retain key employees, all of whom have been granted stock options or other equity-based awards.
+Additionally, volatility or a lack of positive performance in our stock price may adversely affect our ability to retain key employees, all of whom have been granted stock options or other stock-based awards.